-The last 2 years haven’t been kind to credit card churners.
+The last 2 years haven’t been kind to frequent credit card applicants.
 We may think of ourselves as “valued” customers, but the banks and their data mining techniques disagree.
 We don’t carry interest-bearing balances.
 We don’t pay annual fees.
 And we don’t stick to a single card for every purchase, instead trying to maximize category bonuses across multiple cards.
 Is it any wonder card issuers don’t seem to love us anymore?

 While there are still credit cards to be had, the largest two operators – American Express and Chase – have now implemented specific rules to cut down on those of us who tend to get the same credit cards more than once.

 In the case of Chase, the rule is unaffectionately known as “5/24” and refers to the fact that Chase will not approve you for a new credit card, even if you’ve never had that card before, if you’ve opened more than 5 new credit cards across all issuers within the last 24 months.
 5/24 currently applies to Chase’s Ultimate Rewards series of personal cards, but the Doctor of Credit reports that it is soon to be rolled out to the Chase Ink business cards and then eventually to all of Chase’s co-branded cards as well.

 On the other hand, Amex has employed what would seem at first glance to be an even harsher rule.
 Basically, if you’ve gotten the signup bonus for a card in the past, that’s it – you can never get that signup bonus again.
 Originally this once-per-lifetime rule only applied to personal cards, but as of last month it’s been expanded to include Amex’s business products as well.

 While both rules are clearly designed to dissuade frequent card applicants, it would appear Amex is coming down harder than Chase.
 At least Chase allows you to get the bonus again at some point if you stop applying for cards, right?
 Amex doesn’t care – once you’re out, you’re out.